Easy Christmas cake recipe

 Method

-2. Break the eggs into a bowl, beat them lightly and add the rest of the ingredients, except for the brandy.
-Use a wooden spoon to stir the mixture until smooth, then spoon it into the lined cake tin.
+2. Break the eggs into a bowl, beat them lightly, and then stir in the flour, butter, sugar, mixed spice, mincemeat and dried mixed fruit.
+Add a pinch of salt and then transfer to the cake tin.
 With a wet hand, press the mixture into the tin and smooth on top, so that it's level.

-3. Bake the cake in the centre of the oven for 3 - 3.5 hours, or until the cake feels firm to the touch and a skewer comes out clean after being inserted into the cake.
+3. Bake the cake in the centre of the oven for 3 - 3.5 hours.

 4. Remove the cake from the oven and place the tin on a wire rack.
 Leave the cake to cool for about 15 minutes, then spoon over the brandy.
 Leave it to cool completely in the tin.